egtogamat/hotspot-manufacturers/applications/innodev.md

 The device configuration is aggregated in a single .conf type file.
 Via web interface, the user can save a backup of the file or upload a backup one.
-For the reset to factory default procedure the user will have a special configured BLE beacon only for that device, that should be placed nearby.
-After a power-on, if the device will detect this beacon nearby (3-5m radius) in no more than 1 minute after boot, it will initialize the factory reset procedure.
-This BLE beacon will be delivered with the device or if it is lost can be acquired separately from Innodev.
 As we specified earlier, the gateway is designed to work outdoors, mostly installed to 3 or more meters high.
-Using this procedure, we avoid adding a physical button on the enclosure for security and environment protection reasons.
 Users should also avoid open enclosure, being sealed and filled with thermal conducting liquid.
 Another reason is an operational one.
 Being installed most probably in a high position, the user could just power-off and power-on the device by disconnecting the ethernet cable, and place the beacon in the device proximity.
 The device status and reset procedure will be signalized by the LED light color and blinking of the bottom cap.
 ### Production and delivery timeline
-1. Prototypes – 10pcs of full functioning prototypes will be produced until September, and two of them will be sent to Helium for certification proposed
+1. Prototypes – 10pcs of full functioning prototypes are produced, and two of them will be sent to Helium for certification
-2. First batch – 100pcs until December depending of Helium certification duration, using our own resource, and not relying on pre orders
+2. First batch – 100pcs until September depending of Helium certification duration, using our own resource, and not relying on pre orders
 3. We estimate that we can produce one batch each 3 months starting with 200+ devices/batch but this figure can be increased depending of orders and component availability
 See Figure 1